 As chief of the New York Times bureau in Istanbul, Turkey, he traveling widely in Turkey and in the new nations of Central Asia and the Caucasus, after which he wrote Crescent and Star: Turkey Between Two Worlds.
 While in Turkey, Kinzer hosted the country’s first radio show devoted to blues music.
 He is the author of the entry on Jelly Roll Morton in The New York Times Guide to Essential Knowledge.

 In 2006 Kinzer published Overthrow: America's Century of Regime Change from Hawaii to Iraq which describes the 14 times the United States has overthrown foreign governments, why these interventions were carried out and what their long-term effects have been.
 He has made several trips to Iran, and is the author of All the Shah's Men: An American Coup and the Roots of Middle East Terror.
-Ostensible, it was part of John Kerry's library when he was Secretary of State under the Obama administration and described, among other events, how the CIA overthrew Iran's nationalist government in 1953.
+Word has it, this book was part of John Kerry's library when he was Secretary of State under the Obama administration.
+It described, among other events, how the CIA overthrew Iran's elected government in 1953.

 Kinzer wrote about Africa in his book A Thousand Hills: Rwanda's Rebirth and the Man Who Dreamed It.
 Archbishop Desmond Tutu of South Africa called it "a fascinating account of a near-miracle unfolding before our very eyes.”
 Among his later books are The Brothers: John Foster Dulles, Allen Dulles, and Their Secret World War and The True Flag: Theodore Roosevelt, Mark Twain, and the Birth of American Empire, each of which were the subject of Kinzer's earlier popular talks at the South End library.

 After leaving the New York Times, Kinzer taught journalism, political science, and international relations at Northwestern University and Boston University.
-He is now a Senior Fellow at the Watson Institute for International and Public Affairs at Brown University, and writes a world affairs column for The Boston Globe.
+In addition to writing a world affairs column for The Boston Globe, he is a Senior Fellow at the Watson Institute for International and Public Affairs at Brown University.